shmugoh/sv-dlp/README.md

 ## **I'm a develper and I want to add X service or improve the code.
 Can I?**
 Sure!
 You're welcome to submit in a pull request as long as its to improve this program, such as improving performance, fixing a bug, adding a service, etc.
 For those who want to add a service, check out [the documentation for it](https://github.com/juanpisuribe13/sv-dlp/blob/master/extractor/README.md).
+## **What does sv-dlp stand for?**
+~~IDK i copied it from yt-dlp since I got inspiration from it~~ Street View Download Plus; sv-dlp is more than a downloader if you look at its features.

 ## **License**
 [MIT](https://raw.githubusercontent.com/juanpisuribe13/sv-dlp/master/LICENSE)